nasa/nos3/docs/wiki/Scenario_Controlling_ADCS_During_Science.md

 * The ADCS mode should be restored to Sunsafe once we have left active Science Mode:
   * This will optimize our charging angle when not conducting science.
   * It will also mean we are always in a state known to be safe if we exit active science for any reason (such as a fault, ground command, or simply geographic reasons).
-This all means we will also need to modify any RTS tables associated with transitions out of active Science Mode or back to Safe Mode.
+This all means we will also need to modify any RTS tables associated with transitions out of active Science Mode or back to Science Passive Mode.

 Now, after careful planning, we should be prepared to move on to implementing our changes.